 What Constitutes Constructive Dismissal?

-Unlike an unfair dismissal case, which might focus on the employee’s conduct, the focus of a constructive dismissal claim is the employer’s conduct.
-Evidence of any of the following could give your employee grounds for a constructive dismissal claim:
+The focus of a constructive dismissal claim is the employer’s conduct.
+Let’s have a look at some examples of constructive unfair dismissal that could give your employees grounds for a constructive dismissal claim:

-- Forcing your employee to work at a different location without prior agreement, such as in their contract.
+- Forcing your employee to work at a different location without prior agreement.

 - Reducing or threatening to reduce your employee's salary.